Society for the Protection of Animals Abroad: History

-SPANA was founded in 1923 by British woman Kate Hosali and her daughter, Nina.
+SPANA was founded on 2 October 1923 by British woman Kate Hosali and her daughter, Nina.
 While travelling through North Africa as tourists, the Hosali's found donkeys, mules and camels who were malnourished; weak; buckling under the weight of heavy loads; suffering with wounds inflicted by poorly fitting harnesses.
 To help these working animals, they founded SPANA to provide them with practical support and to promote the treatment of the animals with respect and kindness.

 Initially the charity worked primarily in North African countries including Algeria, Tunisia and Morocco, before expanding into West and East Africa and even the Middle East.

 SPANA's early history is described in the 1978 book Kate Who Was Called the Toubiba: The SPANA Story, by Nina Hosali.

 In recent years, SPANA has expanded its work into southern Africa and, through local partnerships, also delivered projects across Asia, Africa and Central and South America.

-In 2014, SPANA was selected as the charity of the year for Horse & Hound magazine to mark the publication’s 130th anniversary.
+In 2014, SPANA was selected as the charity of the year for Horse & Hound magazine to mark the publication's 130th anniversary.

 In 2016, SPANA launched International Working Animal Day.
 This annual event aims to raise awareness of the role played by working animals in low-income countries.

 SPANA was named 'Best Animal Welfare Charity' (for Europe, the Middle East and Africa) at the 2016 Animal Health Awards.

 In 2018, SPANA campaigned against the increased threat to donkeys posed by the donkey skin trade and uncontrolled use of donkey skins to produce ejiao.